 There are also a number of short-term courses available through our partner universities.
 If you are a student from one of our partner universities and are interested in joining a course, please contact your university’s international student office for more information.

 3) I’m a student from a partner university and want to study at Hokkaido University as an exchange student.
 What options are available to me?

 General information about exchange programs can be found on the Exchange Student Admission page.
 For more information, please check with your university’s international office.

 4) Are there any graduate programs offered in English?

-A full list of postgraduate level courses offered in English can be found on the Study in English page, and also this brochure.
+A full list of postgraduate level courses offered in English can be found on our Graduate Admissions page.
 Many courses related to science and engineering are available in English.